manelpuig/rUBot_mecanum_ws/Documentation/2b_rubot_rbpi_bringup.md

 The firsts tests we can do are:
 - Image view in rviz
 - lidar ranges
-- wheels movement for desired direction
+- Kinematics: wheels movement for desired direction
 - odometry values
 - DC motor linear velocity and position